-Item No 63-23 Name e of meeting Trust Board Date 07.12.2023 Name e of paper Chief Executive's Report 1 and national issu les a summary of the Trust's es of note in relation to the T ction 4 identifies managemen pard. rust durin g October and l November A. Local Issu ies 2 gement Board utive Management Board (E decision-making and gover ly, is a key 3 - kly meeting, the EMB regula incial performance.
-It also re • • 4 , or EMB have remained opera r people, however other acti • the issues Developme The developme Approval of close consideration of the finent and the development of opment of our Retention Plans the annual WRES/WDES our Cost Improvement Prog Phase 2 n reports ur Strategy 5 Senior Managem o hold a meeting each month ent Group to oversee feedba development of our Trust St ack from th ne on-going pr ogramme of 6 visiting different S being enjoyable, nd November 2023, I have e SECAmb sites and teams ac these are great opportunities the fantastic work going on ross our a s to meet s rea each weel some of our pe k.
-As well as 7 ly useful to spend time on 24 ledicines Distribution teams • from them directly about some of the specific challenges they face there, due to the nature of the building and the site.
+Item No 63-23 Name of meeting Trust Board 1 Date 07.12.2023 Name e of paper Chief Executive's Report 1 This report provides a summary of the Trust's key activities and the local, regional, and national issues of note in relation to the Trust during October and November 2023 to date.
+Section 4 identifies management issues I would like to specifically highlight to the Board.
+A. Local Issu es 2 gement Board Itive Management Board (EMB), whicl decision-making and governance pro a key 3 kly meeting, the EMB regularly considencial performance.
+It also regularly rev 4 r EMB have remained operational per people, however other actions taken ssues Developme The develo Approval of lose consideration of the findings from ent and the development of Phase 2 pment of our Retention Plan f the annual WRES/WDES reports our Cost Improvement Programme (C trategy 5 EMB continues to hold a meeting each month as a joint session with the Trust's Senior Management Group to oversee feedback from the on-going programme of leadership visits, development of our Trust Strategy and oversight of the Risk Register.
+6 Engagement During October and November 2023, I have enjoyed continuing my programme of visiting different SECAmb sites and teams across our area each week.
+As well as being enjoyable, these are great opportunities to meet some of our people and learn more about the fantastic work going on across the Trust.
+7 y useful to spend time on 24 October edicines Distribution teams at Paddoc from them directly about some of the specific challenges they face there, due to the nature of the building and the site.